probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 installing ProbNum that way will already have installed pytest.
 (If you are unsure, use `pip freeze` to check the installation in your active venv).

-Run tests with the python version in the venv.
+Run tests with the Python version in the venv.
 ```shell
 $ pytest
 ```
 This should normally be enough to catch the biggest bugs.
-If you want to run the whole testsuite for several python versions with tox.
+If you want to run the whole testsuite for several Python versions, the preferred way is to use tox.

 ## tox